wp-plugins/entrywizard/readme.txt

 * fix display of some error messages
 * only ask for confirmation of a deletion if the item has been saved
 * ensure an option field has at least 1 option before saving

+== Upgrade Notice ==

+= 0.9.6 =

+CHANGE: Optionally apply the prefix to the filenames on upload instead of on download, to facilitate download via ftp.
+CHANGE: Require a minimum longest dimension for uploaded images instead of a minimum area

 == To Do ==